eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

           Server Addresses:   UDPv4:[192.168.36.34]:8783
                               UDPv4:[172.20.96.1]:51083

-    Using the same XML configuration file of the previous example, the same output can be obtained loading a specific
+    Using the same XML configuration file from the second example, the same output can be obtained loading a specific

     .. code-block:: bash

         fastdds discovery -x second_participant_profile_discovery_server_cli@[PATH_TO_FILE]/DiscoveryServerCLI.xml

-4. Launch a default server with id 3 (fourth on ``ROS_DISCOVERY_SERVER``) listening on 172.30.144.1 with UDP port 12345 and provided with a backup file.
+5. Launch a default server with id 3 (fourth on ``ROS_DISCOVERY_SERVER``) listening on 172.30.144.1 with UDP port 12345 and provided with a backup file.
 If the server crashes it will automatically restore its previous state when re-enacted.